-If we say ‘Japanese food’, you will probably think ‘sushi’, ‘sashimi’, ‘yakitori’, perhaps ‘udon’.
-But Oden?
-Probably not.
-Such a shame because Oden is a really wonderful dish.
-Oden for lunch or as a course in a typical Japanese menu: tasty, light and full of surprises.
-Oden is a stew that requires a bit more work than you would expect and of course time.
+A traditional Japanese dish, often enjoyed in winter.
+It is tasty, light and full of surprises.
+Oden is a meal that requires a bit more work (and of course time) then you would expect.
 It also requires some shopping, given some of the ingredients are not easy to find.
-We are not from Japan so we humbly present our version of this (wintery) classic.
+We enjoyed our first Oden at the Taishunken restaurant in the famous Sankeien Garden in Yokohama.
+Loved it!
+We are not from Japan so we humbly present our version of this classic.
 We hope it inspires you to cook Oden and enjoy it as much as we did.

 What You Need